llaraspata/HRMQuestionnaireGenerationUsingLLM/README.md

 Given the lack of adequate datasets, we built a new collection of HR Surveys.
 Details about the dataset can be found in the [Data Card](data/README.md).
 We tested two GPT models (GPT-3.5-Turbo and GPT-4-Turbo) with different setting, in order to catch which are the factors that most contribute to an higher survey quality.
 Such details can be found in the [Model Card](models/README.md).
 In our work, we designed a novel framework to automatically evaluate the generated content, due to the limitation of traditional metrics like raw ROUGE and BLEU.
 Thus, our metrics are able to estimate the quality of the surveys in terms of engagement, internal thematic variability, and flow.
-Further details are ported in the [Result Card](results/README.md).
+Further details are ported in the [Model Card](results/README.md).

 [Notebooks](notebooks) show statistics on the new dataset, code sample usage, and the obtained results.